bo-han05/netflix-format-pca/README.md

 # netflix-format-pca
-Working with Netflix movie and show viewership to find patterns in entertainment metrics and differences in content format.
+Working with Netflix movie and show viewership to find and visualize patterns in entertainment metrics and differences in content format.